Burns Philp Building, Sydney: Heritage listing

 The Burns Philp Building is of State significance for its facade and interiors, which display a high architectural and aesthetic quality and demonstrate the skills of local craftsmen and the capability of sandstone for architectural ornamentation and structure.
 The incorporation of a lane entrance is an unusual and distinctive feature of the Bridge Street elevation.

 The Burns Philp Building, with its richly carved and modelled facade, makes a major contribution and is a key element in the Macquarie Place / Bridge Street Conservation area, one of the most important historic townscape precincts in the City of Sydney.

 The Burns Philp Building is a rare example of the Federation Romanesque style made popular by American architect Henry Hobson Richardson.

 The building is an unusual and rare example in the city of building over a public laneway.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The building is well known for its association with the Burns Philp Company, a major Australian maritime commercial entity, who successfully traded for more than a century along the south east coast of Australia and the Pacific Islands.
 The Burns Philp Building exhibits references to the Scottish roots of the company, by use of motifs such as the Scottish thistle, in the strong corporate image they desired to be known and recognised by.

 The building indicates the Burns Philp Company's confidence in the future (possibly related to Federation), by the use of materials and finishes normally seen on banks and government buildings.

 The building is socially significant due to its association with both Burns and Philp.
 Philp played a major role in the development of Townsville.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The Burns Philp Building is of State significance as one of the first uses of composite construction of steel, timber masonry and cast iron.
 It is a landmark building for the combination of new structural techniques and fine facade treatment.
 It was one of the first uses of cast and wrought iron structure after its early manufacture.

-The Burns Philp (South Sea) Company Limited operated in the Pacific Islands and contributes to an understanding of Australia's early trade ands economy.
+The Burns Philp (South Sea) Company Limited operated in the Pacific Islands and contributes to an understanding of Australia's early trade and economy.
 In 1960, Burns Philp won the tender to supervise the repatriation of the Kanakas (labourers brought from Pacific Islands, usually to work in the sugar fields or in other large scale agricultural industries) to the Pacific Islands.